amoghugupte/affirm-take-home/spring-boot-single-service/README.md

 # Read Me First
-### Loan Facility assignment utility
+### Loan Facility assignment app
 #### Architecture and Design

 ![](https://github.com/amoghugupte/affirm-take-home/blob/main/basic-core-java/images/process.png)

-This is a basic core java utility.
-The utility reads from four csv files:
+This is a [spring boot](https://spring.io/projects/spring-boot) application.
-- loans.csv
-- covenants.csv
-- facilities.csv
+It used in memory [H2 Database Engine](https://www.h2database.com/html/main.html) to store the data.

-- banks.csv
+Few points -
 1. Banks, Facilities and Covenants create the Facility data.
 2. Facility data is used to create the covenant filters.
 3. Loans data is read one at a time and run through the Covenant filter, Covenants are filtered by the following criteria: